AliceO2Group/AliceO2/Detectors/Calibration/README.md

 The Container class needs to implement the following methods:

 `void fill(const gsl::span<const Input> data)`  : method to decide how to use the calibration data within the container (e.g. fill a vector);
+or
+`void fill(o2::dataformats::TFIDInfo& ti, const gsl::span<const Input> data)`  : method to decide how to use the calibration data within the container (e.g. fill a vector) and having access to the TFIDInfo struct providing relevant info for current TF (tfCounter, runNumber, creationTime etc.)
+If provided, this latter method will be used.

 `void merge(const Container* prev)` : method to allow merging of the content of a TimeSlot to the content of the following one, when stastics is limited.